jnguye79/jnguye79/README.md

 # Jimmy N. 👋

 Welcome to my page!
 To start off, my day-to-day basis consolidates around work, personal projects, and learning new skills.
 I hope to bring about specific contributions that can help the world feel safer, easier, and better.
-In the future, I plan to share resources (media/guides/tutorials) on how to easily use tech to help individuals with their daily lives.
+In the future, I plan to share resources (media/guides/tutorials) on how to easily use tech to help individuals.
 I hope you enjoy the rest of my profile page!

 - 🔭 I’m currently working on Dynamic Web Applications (INST377), Statistics for Information Science (INST314), Information User Needs and Assessment (INST352), Introduction to Computer Science (CS50x).
 - 🌱 I’m currently learning HTML/CSS/JS, R, Python, SQL, C.